octobercms/docs/database-model.md

         ];
     }

-In this example the Post model belongs to the User model, defined by the Post table having a *key* column of `user_id` .
+In this example the Post model belongs to the User model, defined by the Post database table having a *key* column of `user_id` .
 The key column name generated automatically.
 However, it can be defined explicitly too:

     public $belongsTo = [
         'user' => ['Acme\Blog\Models\User', 'key' => 'my_user_id']